William Faulkner

 Who was William Faulkner?

-William Faulkner lived from September 25, 1897 to July 6, 1962.
+William Cuthbert Faulkner (; né Falkner; September 25, 1897 – July 6, 1962) was an American writer.
 Faulkner was born in New Albany, Mississippi, and raised in Oxford, Mississippi.
 Returning to Oxford, he attended the University of Mississippi for three semesters before dropping out.
-William Cuthbert Faulkner (; né Falkner; September 25, 1897 – July 6, 1962) was an American writer.
 During World War I, he joined the Royal Canadian Air Force, but did not serve in combat.
 In 1929, he published The Sound and the Fury.
 The following year, he wrote As I Lay Dying.
+Later that decade, he wrote Light in August; Absalom, Absalom!; and The Wild Palms.

 Faulkner was influenced by stories of William Clark Falkner, his paternal great-grandfather and namesake.